 Any other type or frequency of worrying.

-The coaching provided by Weston Psychology draws on a range of psychological treatment approaches dependant on each individual's needs and preferences.
+The therapy provided by Preston Psychology draws on a range of psychological treatment approaches dependant on each individual's needs and preferences.
 Listed below are several therapeutic approaches to overcoming worry.

 Cognitive Behavioural Therapy or CBT as it is more widely known is a method by which your problem thoughts, feelings and behaviours are identified and targeted for change.
 It can require you to challenge those unwanted and unhelpful thought processes in order to finally break free of them.
 CBT is one of the most popular and effective methods for overcoming worrying, a combination approach of CBT and mindfulness (see below) is recommended.

 Mindfulness is another therapeutic way of supporting people to focus less on the future worries and anxieties and allow you to start living within the present moment.
 This will involve you engaging in breathing, visualisation and writing techniques to help re-focus your attention from anxious thoughts to a more positive outlook.
 This approach is often used in conjunction with cognitive behavioural therapy techniques to maximise on your personal therapy goals.